NFL controversies: Player safety

 There has been widespread controversy over the league's part in player safety.
 Goodell has fined Lions player Ndamukong Suh for stomping, as well as Steelers linebacker James Harrison for a hard tackle, as well as suspending the two players.

 The league has also been criticized for its efforts in preventing concussions, in which eight former players have died, and have also had concussions throughout their careers.
 In 1994, former commissioner Paul Tagliabue created the Mild Traumatic Brain Injury Committee in order to study the effects of concussions on players.
 With the suicide of linebacker Junior Seau in 2012, concerns arose about the connection between player deaths and concussions.
 As a result, on April 9, 2013, a lawsuit involving 4,100 plaintiffs and 222 consolidated lawsuits against the NFL was held by a federal court.

 In 2005, pathologist Bennet Omalu found evidence of chronic traumatic encephalopathy (CTE) in the brain of former Pittsburgh Steelers player Mike Webster.
 The NFL initially hounded Omalu and tried to force him to withdraw his findings.
 Since this discovery, however, CTE has been found in 345 of 376 former NFL players' brains, according to a 2023 report by the Boston University CTE Center, which has led the effort to diagnose CTE cases.
 In comparison, a 2018 BU study of the general population found only one CTE case in 164 autopsies, and that one person with CTE had played college football.

 Also, in recent years, the number of ACL tears and other serious knee injuries has gone up, including in 2013 an increase of 64 percent from 2011.

 Washington Redskins and Kansas City Chiefs team names

 The Washington Redskins were subject to dispute with some in the Native American community for many years claiming the term "redskin" to be derogatory towards Native Americans.
-However, the issue has since been resolved, as in 2020, in the wake of the George Floyd Protests, Washington announced that the name "Redskins" would be retired.
+However, in 2020, in the wake of the George Floyd Protests, Washington announced that the name "Redskins" would be retired.
 As a result, the team was to be identified as the Washington Football Team until a new name was chosen.
 The team was eventually renamed the Commanders.

-Similarly, there have been calls from the National Congress of American Indians (NCAI) and the Kansas City Indian Center for the Kansas City Chiefs to change their mascot.
+Similarly, there have been calls from the National Congress of American Indians (NCAI) and the Kansas City Indian Center for the Kansas City Chiefs to change their mascot and stop the stereotypical "tomahawk chop."